-When you are selling goods or services, you will have price changes that you've decided upon, or are thinking about.
-If you're selling at volume you want to play with prices and the volume too.
+When you are selling goods or services, you might have price changes that you've decided upon, or are thinking about.
+If you're selling at volume you might also want to play with prices and the volume too.

 Test them out here first to see how it impacts profitability and cash.

-Note: A prediction will show up in multiple places once it’s created.
+Save your prediction when ready and you'll find it showing in multiple places within your forecast.
 You’ll see a corresponding prediction line with the same name on the P&L, Cashflow Statement, Cash Impact and a possibly a number of areas on the Balance Sheet (bank account, accounts payable, accounts receivable, VAT/ GST, current year earnings etc.).